Centres for Clarification to Fit In

 Unified Adaptation: CL7

 While a person on their own might well make changes to fit their particular context, this is simply a group of one.
-In other words, there cannot be both an individual adjustment and a different group adjustment for the same context because this would generate confusion and conflict rather than lead to a meaningful resolution.
+In other words, there cannot be both an individual adjustment and a different group adjustment for the same context because this would generate confusion and conflict.

 So, in the Tree, this level becomes a single balanced Centre: